gantian127/soilgrids/docs/source/index.rst

 * **output**: The file path of the GeoTiff file to store the downloaded data with ".tif" file extension.

-* **resx, resy**: The grid resolution for the downloaded data when "crs" parameter is set as a projection coordinate system (e.g., epsg 152160).
-The value for resx and resy is set as 250 (m) if not specified by the user.
+* **resx, resy**: The grid resolution for the downloaded data when "crs" parameter is set as a projection coordinate system(e.g., epsg 152160).
+The default value for resx and resy is set as 250 (m) if not specified by the user.
 This is the same grid resolution as the soil datasets in the SoilGrids system.
+  The resx and resy parameters are required when the "crs" parameter is set as a projection coordinate system and the width and height values are note needed.

-* **width, height**: The width and height in pixels for the downloaded data when "crs" parameter is set as a geographic coordinate system (e.g., epsg 4326).
+* **width, height**: The width and height of the raster for the downloaded data when "crs" parameter is set as a geographic coordinate system(e.g., epsg 4326 for WGS84).
+The height represents the number of rows and the width represents the number of columns for the raster grid of the downloaded data.
+The width and height parameters are required when the "crs" is set as a geographic coordinate system and resx and resy values are not needed.

 * **response_crs**: the coordinate system code for the GeoTiff file of the downloaded data.
 If response_crs is not specified by the user, its value will be the same as the crs value.